JesseTG/melonds-ds/README.md

 ### Android

-You will need to add the following flags in order to build for Android.
+You'll need to add the following flags to build for Android.

 - `--toolchain=...`:
   The path to the `android.toolchain.cmake` file in your NDK installation.